michaelseemichaeldo/escrow256/design_pattern_decisions.md

 # Withdrawal Pattern

-The withdrawal pattern was implemented to protect against re-entrancy and denial of service attacks.
-The function logic is separated.
-The TokenSellerDeposit() and buyerDeposit functions handle the accounting of the amounts sent with the transaction.
-Other functions, like completeTransaction or cancelTransaction, allows accounts to transfer their balance from the contract to the user's account.
+The withdrawal pattern was implemented partially to protect against re-entrancy and denial of service attacks.
+The function logic is partially separated.
+The TokenSellerDeposit() and buyerDeposit()functions handle the accounting of the amounts sent with the transaction.
+Other functions, like completeTransaction or cancelTransaction, handle both accounting and external calls, which is why the checks-effects-interactions pattern has been implemented as well as a mutex, and the state has been updated before making external calls (see avoiding_common_attacks.md for more info)

 # State Machine